TimBTaylor/expense-tracker-app/README.md

 # Expense tracker

-I created this to help myself and other keep track of their expenses.
+I created this application to help myself and others keep track of their expenses.

 ## Description